nrf-rs/microbit/README.md

 * A computer (macOS and Linux work perfectly, Windows should work but was not tested)
 * A bit of open source software

+Some very preliminary examples of using this crate can be found [here](https://www.eggers-club.de/blog/2018/05/31/rust-on-the-microbit-101-part-1)
 More information about how to use this coming soon...

 [BBC micro:bit]: https://microbit.org